-Seasonal molting and natural development requires a consistent and balanced amount of protein.
+Seasonal molting and natural development require a consistent and balanced amount of protein.
 Nuts along with legumes and whole grains can satisfy the protein intake required for our parakeets.
-Some of these include garbanzo beans, lentils, soy beans, pinto beans, red kidney beans, and split peas; nuts include almonds, pistachios, walnuts, and pecans.
+Some of these include garbanzo beans, lentils, soybeans, pinto beans, red kidney beans, and split peas; nuts include almonds, pistachios, walnuts, and pecans.
 About 10% to 16% of all daily nutrition should be from one of these protein sources.
 A balanced diet will ensure budgies will not suffer from gout, vitamin D or iron toxicity.
 If you’re looking for that nutty and balanced mix your budgie’s always been looking for, try Bird Street Bistro’s Cinnaspice Delight blend.

-Fruits and vegetables are wonderfully nutritious, and will be joyfully accepted by your budgie(s).
-A few veggies that are safe and nutritious for parakeets include: lettuce, broccoli, carrot, corn, peas, spinach, and celery.
-Fruit options include: apples, tangerines, melons, bananas, mango, pineapple, and coconut.
+Fruits and vegetables are wonderfully nutritious and will be joyfully accepted by your budgie(s).
+A few veggies that are safe and nutritious for parakeets include lettuce, broccoli, carrot, corn, peas, spinach, and celery.
+Fruit options include apples, tangerines, melons, bananas, mango, pineapple, and coconut.
 Please see below (in the FAQ section) for a larger list of edible fruits.

-It is important that you buy organic options for all these foods, as all non-organic fruit and vegetable pesticides and herbicides contain enough doses of chemicals to kill parakeets as their bodies are too small to handle the toxicity.
+You must buy organic options for all these foods, as all non-organic fruit and vegetable pesticides and herbicides contain enough doses of chemicals to kill parakeets as their bodies are too small to handle the toxicity.
 It is also important to note that apples contain seeds that have cyanide – so these seeds must be removed before feeding the fruit to parakeets!